 “If what we are combating is, as I posit, essentially two (or more) gangs competing for turf, then it is self-evident that we gain nothing from supporting one gang over another other than the vague hope that the other gang will treat us more kindly.

 “The real solution to centralized, hierarchical international institutions created by and for the interests of the oligarchical elite are decentralized, non-hierarchical relations created by and for the grassroots.”
 (See also Sibel Edmonds).

-Brandon Smith goes even farther, claiming that both criminal networks are controlled by a higher-level criminal network of bankers.
+Brandon Smith goes even further, claiming that both criminal networks are controlled by a higher-level criminal network of bankers.
 These bankers are engineering a potentially deadly conflict between their two (or three, if one includes China) networks, in order to enslave humanity.
 Thus, Smith is plausibly perplexed by people who are

-“so awake and aware of the false left/right paradigm while remaining astonishingly naïve and short sighted when it comes to the false East/West paradigm.
+“so awake and aware of the false left/right paradigm while remaining astonishingly naïve and short-sighted when it comes to the false East/West paradigm.
 There are no “sides” in any modern conflict, only proxies fighting on a global chessboard controlled by the same elitist interests. . . .
 War is meant to forcefully change the “inertia” of civilization, and thus, forcefully change the direction of civilization in a manner that benefits the engineers of the conflict. . . .”